Transient hydrodynamic phonon transport in two-dimensional disk geometry: Phonon BTE

 \section{Phonon BTE}

 The key of Eq.~\eqref{eq:firstlaw} is the constitutive relation between the heat flux and temperature.
 Unfortunately, the Fourier's law breaks down at the micro/nano scale.
-In order to correctly describe the multiscale transient heat conduction process, the phonon Boltzmann transport equation (BTE) under the Callaway approximation is used~\cite{PhysRev_callaway,luo2019,shang_heat_2020,zhang_transient_2021,nie2020thermal,WangMr15application},
+In order to correctly describe the multiscale transient heat conduction process, the phonon Boltzmann transport equation (BTE) under the Callaway approximation is used~\cite{PhysRev_callaway,wangmr17callaway,luo2019,shang_heat_2020,nanoletterchengang_2018,heatwaves_2022chuang,zhang_transient_2021,nie2020thermal,WangMr15application},

 where $e$ is the phonon distribution function of energy density, $v_g$ is the group velocity and $\bm{s}$ is the unit directional vector in two-dimensional solid angle space.
-The phonons may suffer from different scattering processes before reaching associated steady-state distributions, including N-process, R-process and boundary scattering.
-The N-process conserves both energy and momentum, while the R-process only conserves energy. $e^{eq}_{R}$ and $e^{eq}_{N}$ are the associated phonon equilibrium distribution functions for R- and N- processes, respectively. $\tau_R$ and $\tau_N$ are the relaxation times for R- and N- processes, respectively.
-The local energy density, heat flux and temperature are obtained by taking the moments of the distribution function.
+The N-process conserves both energy and momentum, while the R-process only conserves energy. $e^{eq}_{R}$ and $e^{eq}_{N}$ are the associated phonon equilibrium distribution functions for R- and N- processes, respectively. $\tau_R$ and $\tau_N$ are the relaxation times for R- and N- processes, respectively. $\dot{s}=G \dot{S} $ is the spectral volumetric heat generation~\cite{APLnonthermal2020,PhysRevB.97.014307}, and $G$ is the associated weight satisfying

-where the integral is conducted in both the solid angle space $d\Omega$ and frequency space $d\omega$, $C$ is the spectral specific heat and $p$ is the polarization.
-Note that the temperature cannot be well defined in non-equilibrium thermal systems, so that the temperature in this study is more like the symbol of local energy density~\cite{ChenG05Oxford}. $\dot{s}=G \dot{S} $ is the spectral volumetric heat generation~\cite{APLnonthermal2020,PhysRevB.97.014307}, and $G$ is the associated weight satisfying
+where the integral is conducted in the frequency space $d\omega$.
+In general, $G$ is much complex and related to the actual physical nature of heat source~\cite{APLnonthermal2020,PhysRevB.93.125432}.